urbanspr1nter/nesthing/docs/PPU.md

 ## Background Pattern Tiles

+Where background tiles are stored is called the pattern table.

 As mentioned before, to calculate where the background tiles to fetch, we can take the `nametableAddress` along with the `backgroundTileBaseAddress` and compute the location on where to begin fetching the pattern tiles:

 ```